 There is little variation on this format when publishing.
 For internal documents, there is much more variation in reporting a quantitative study.
 The writing style for publication is usually objective and impersonal.
 There is also a desire to avoid any bias or opinions in the study.

 The quantitative research process involves the development of research questions that are answered in a systematic way.
 It is highly important that you focus on answering your research questions in a study.
 This is where many people get lost as they attempt to navigate this experience.
-The purpose of the study, as specify in the research questions, shapes the rest of the journey.
+The purpose of the study, as specified in the research questions, shapes the rest of the journey.